Jayita11/ANN-Regression-House-Price-Prediction/README.md

 - Categorical variables are encoded using numerical mappings.
 - Features are scaled using Min-Max scaling.

+### Splitting Data

+Divide the dataset into training and testing sets.
+The training set is used to train the ANN, while the testing set is used to evaluate its performance.

 ### Model Building

 - An artificial neural network with two hidden layers is built using TensorFlow Keras.